davidhwyllie/bugMat/Readme.md

 * Building a matrix from 4,000 _M. tuberculosis_ genomes (4.4 million bases per sequence) required 20GB RAM, and took about 12,000 seconds.

 ### Prepare the computer
-First of all you should check if the system has gcc compiler and openmp library, the examples are in linux not windows 1- Check openMP library: echo | cpp -fopenmp -dM | grep -i open 2- Check gcc compiler: gcc --version ## get compiler version
+First of all you should check if the system has gcc compiler and openmp library, the examples are in linux not windows:
+1- Check openMP library: echo | cpp -fopenmp -dM | grep -i open 2- Check gcc compiler: gcc --version ## get compiler version